dougeby/IntuneDocs/intune/wandera-mtd-connector-integration.md

 ## Before you begin

-Before starting the process of integrating Wandera Mobile Threat Protection with Intune, make sure you have the following:
+Before you start the process to integrate Wandera Mobile Threat Protection with Intune, make sure you have the following prerequisites in place:
 - Microsoft Intune subscription
 - Azure Active Directory admin credentials to grant the following permissions:
   - Sign in and read user profile
   - Access the directory as the signed-in user
   - Read directory data
   - Send device information to Intune
-- Admin credentials to access the Wandera RADAR console.
+- Wandera subscription, with the the following:
+  - One or more Wandera accounts that are licensed for EMM Connect
+  - An account with Super administrator privileges in Wandera
+  - To configure the +WiFi functionallity you'll need an additional license.
+See [WiFi Functionality](https://wandera.force.com/Customer/s/article/ka1b0000000g5T7AAI?r=21&ui-comm-runtime-components-aura-components-siteforce-qb.Quarterback.validateRoute=1&ui-communities-components-aura-components-forceCommunity-controller.Headline.getInitData=1&ui-communities-components-aura-components-forceCommunity-seoAssistant.SeoAssistant.getSeoData=1&ui-force-components-controllers-recordGlobalValueProvider.RecordGvp.getRecord=1&ui-self-service-components-controller.ArticleTopicList.getTopics=1&ui-self-service-components-controller.ArticleView.getArticleHeaderDetail=1) in the Wandera Knowledge Base.

 ### Wandera Mobile Threat Defense app authorization

-The Wandera Mobile Threat Defense app authorization process follows:
+The Wandera Mobile Threat Defense app authorization process:
 - Allow the Wandera Mobile Threat Defense service to communicate information related to device health state back to Intune.
 - Wandera syncs with Azure AD Enrollment Group membership to populate its device's database.
-- Allow the Wandera RADAR admin console to use Azure AD Single Sign On (SSO).
+- Allow the Wandera RADAR admin portal to to use Azure AD Single Sign On (SSO).
 - Allow the Wandera Mobile Threat Defense app to sign in using Azure AD SSO.

-### Sophos Mobile app authorization

-The Sophos Mobile app authorization process follows:
-- Allow the Sophos Mobile service to communicate information related to device health state back to Intune.
-- Sophos Mobile syncs with Azure AD Enrollment Group membership to populate its device's database.
-- Allow the Sophos Mobile admin console to use Azure AD Single Sign On (SSO).
-- Allow the Sophos Mobile app to sign in using Azure AD SSO.
+## To set up Wandera Mobile Threat Defense integration
+Setup of *EMM Connect* requires a one-time configuration process that you complete in both the Intune and Wandera consoles.
+The configuration process takes about 15 minutes, and you can complete the configuration without coordination with your Wandera technical account or support representative.

+If you run into problems or have questions not answered in this article, reach out for technical support.

+1. Sign in to [Intune](https://go.microsoft.com/fwlink/?linkid=2090973) and go to  **Device compliance** > **Mobile Threat Defense** > and select **Add**.

+2. On the **Add Connector** page, use the dropdown and select **Wandera**.
+And then select **Create**.

+3. Select the link *Open the Sophos admin console*.

 ## To set up Sophos Mobile integration